On $L_2$-consistency of nearest neighbor matching: Asymptotic measure of Voronoi cells

-The main observation that we make in this section is the 1NN measure implicitly performs importance sampling.
-Specifically, we will see that $n \bb E [\mu_0(S_1) | X_1 = x] \rightarrow f_0(x) / f_1(x)$, which in light of \eqref{eq:1NN_voronoi} justifies this claim (after establishing dominated convergence).
-This is a generalization of the observation in \cite{devroye2017measure}, which addresses the case that $\mu_0 = \mu_1$.
-To make this leap, we need to be specific regarding our Lebesgue points, which is a $\mu_1$ measure 1 set over which this limit holds.
+The main observation that we make in this section is that the $\mu$-measure of a Voronoi cell of samples from $\nu$ approaches the density ratio.
+These results rely heavily on the finite dimensional setting, and it is used to prove NNM consistency in the unknown $\mu$, noisy $Y$ case (Theorem \ref{thm:noisy_NNM}).
+In fact, that result only requires Lemma \ref{lem:voronoi} \eqref{eq:voronoi_sqr}, but we provide our full result here because it is enlightening.
+This result can be interpreted as NNM is unbiased for importance sampling in the limit, since $M(S_j)$ is the expected importance weight.
+To make this leap, we need to be specific regarding our Lebesgue points, which is a $\nu$ measure 1 set over which this limit holds.
+We follow this with our Voronoi cell result.

-\begin{lemma} For any probability measure $\mu$ with a density over $\bb R^p$.
-There exists a set $\cl X$ such that $\mu_1(\cl X) = 1$ and the following properties hold: \begin{enumerate} \item[(1)] For any $x \in \cl X$ and $x' \ne x$, $\mu(B(x',\|x' - x \|)) > 0$ and \item[(2)] for any $x \in \cl X$ and any $\delta > 0$ there exists an $\eta > 0$ depending on $x$ such that if $\mu(B(x', \|x - x'\|)) \le \eta$ for some $x' \ne x$ then we have that $\|x - x'\| < \delta$. \end{enumerate} \end{lemma}
+\begin{lemma} For any probability measure $\Pi$ with a density over $\bb R^p$.
+There exists a set $\cl X$ such that $\Pi(\cl X) = 1$ and the following properties hold: \begin{enumerate} \item[(1)] For any $x \in \cl X$ and $x' \ne x$, $\Pi(B(x',\|x' - x \|)) > 0$ and \item[(2)] for any $x \in \cl X$ and any $\delta > 0$ there exists an $\zeta > 0$ depending on $x$ such that if $\Pi(B(x', \|x - x'\|)) \le \zeta$ for some $x' \ne x$ then we have that $\|x - x'\| < \delta$. \end{enumerate} \end{lemma}